dylantrann/cse15l-lab-reports/labreport2/week-3.md

 }
 ```

 The main method's parameter "args" is the port of the server.
-The method starts by checking if a port was given, if not it would display an error and prompt the host to try again.
-One a successful port is given, the server is started through the `Server.java` file.
+The method starts by checking if a port was given.
+If it wasn't, it will display an error and prompt the host to try again.
+Then, the first arg is parseInted to an Integer type so it can be used as the port.
+Once the  port is processed, the server is started through the `Server.java` file.

 ```
 class Handler implements URLHandler {